stepzen-dev/vscode-stepzen/docs/trace-viewer-enhancements.md

 ### 3. VS Code Integration Features ⭐ (Unique Value) **🔄 PHASE 2 - IN PROGRESS**

-- **⏳ "Go to Schema" button** - navigate from a span to the GraphQL schema definition
+- **✅ "Go to Schema" button** - navigate from a span to the GraphQL schema definition
-- **⏳ "Go to Resolver" link** - jump to the field resolver in the schema if the span represents field resolution
+- **✅ "Go to Resolver" link** - jump to the field resolver in the schema if the span represents field resolution
-- **⏳ "View Query" action** - highlight the part of the GraphQL query this span represents
+- **🔄 "View Query" action** - highlight the part of the GraphQL query this span represents (basic implementation)
 - **⏳ Code lens integration** - show trace timing information directly in GraphQL files
 - **⏳ Diagnostic correlation** - link spans to VS Code diagnostic messages
-- **⏳ File navigation** - open relevant schema files from trace context
+- **✅ File navigation** - open relevant schema files from trace context

 ### 4. Smart Filtering & Search **⏳ PHASE 3**